 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: black stools, vomit that looks like coffee grounds, easy bruising/bleeding, muscle spasm, change in the amount of urine, yellowing eyes/skin, dark urine, severe stomach/abdominal pain, slow/irregular/fast heartbeat, signs of infection (such as fever, persistent sore throat).
+Tell your doctor immediately if any of these rare but very serious side effects occur: black stools, vomit that looks like coffee grounds, easy bruising/bleeding, muscle spasm, yellowing eyes/skin, severe stomach/abdominal pain, slow heartbeat, signs of infection (such as fever, persistent sore throat).

 This drug may infrequently make your blood sugar level rise, an effect that may cause or worsen diabetes.
 This high blood sugar can rarely cause serious conditions such as diabetic coma.
 Tell your doctor immediately if you develop symptoms of high blood sugar, such as increased thirst/urination or unexplained weakness.
 If you already have diabetes, be sure to check your blood sugars regularly and share the results with your doctor.
 Your doctor may need to adjust your medication, diet, and exercise program when you start or stop this medication.